drknvpn/privacy-toolkit-x/README.md

+The plan is to modernize the Privacy Toolkit X³ site with a more professional, responsive design while keeping the theme currently in use.
+I will be using Next.js and Tailwind CSS to create a more attractive look and feel with improved typography, animations, and usability.

-*New update dated April 10, 2025.
+In the meantime, I want to share a fresh update to the Privacy Toolkit X³ software code dated April 10, 2025.

-The update has been improved:*
+The update contains improvements such as:

 ### Architectural Improvements